-There are a number of available repeated dose toxicity studies of sodium bromide, including one OECD TG 408 compliant 90-day oral repeated dose toxicity study in rat.
-In addition, there are several non-guideline studies focused on investigation of effects on the nervous system or the endocrine system (thyroid).
+Regarding studies of other bromide salts, there are two OECD TG 408 compliant 90-day oral repeated dose toxicity studies in rat (one for ammonium bromide and one for sodium bromide) and several non-guideline repeated dose toxicity studies of sodium bromide.
+Furthermore, there are several non-guideline studies of sodium bromide focused on investigation of effects on the nervous system or the endocrine system (thyroid).

-In addition, for ammonium bromide there is one 90-day oral repeated dose toxicity study in rat compliant with OECD TG 408 and one 4-week dose range-finding study.
-Studies of Potassium bromide with focus on the endocrine system are also included.

 Moreover, information from reproductive toxicity studies of both sodium bromide and ammonium bromide are included here but are discussed in full in section 10.10; only effects that are considered relevant for STOT RE are discussed in this section.